mongodb/specifications/source/ocsp-support/ocsp-support.rst

 on Linux <https://github.com/dotnet/corefx/issues/41475>`__).
 This is because our current chain of certificates does not fulfill the following
-requirement: while a leaf certificate can be covered solely by OCSP, “public CAs have to have CRL[s] covering their issuing CAs.”
+requirement: while a leaf certificate can be covered solely by OCSP, "public CAs have to have CRL[s] covering their issuing CAs."
 This rework of the test plan may happen during the initial implementation of OCSP support or happen later if a driver’s TLS library implements the relevant CA/Browser forum requirement.